 Third question is related to the second question as well, where larger corporations struggle to innovate in disruptive technologies and incubate startups successfully from within the corporation.
 The processes in large corporations have been setup with specific objectives in mind, they are there to:

 - allocate resources in the products and services that bring the most revenue

 - weed out the ideas from the product development pipeline that have vague objective, business model or ROI (return-on-investment)

 So, based on this, having a startup within a large corporation is almost impossible without the change in its legacy processes.
 Because the whole eco-system of a corporation with its stringent processes are there to improve current products and services (i.e existing products) and avoid investing in something unsure (i.e new products/startups).
 Corporations are under tremendous pressure to keep revenues growing, year after year.
 Obviously the best strategy to do that would be to put maximum attention on the products that bring the highest margin of profit.
 And that’s what they do.
-All KPIs are set towards maximizing revenues and improving existing products.
+All KPIs are set towards maximising revenues and improving existing products.
 Also, all the rewards and bonuses are then tied to those KPIs.
-This in return, generates behavior in managers to avoid promoting and investing in disruptive technologies.
+This in return, generates a behavior in managers to avoid promoting and investing in disruptive technologies.

 Making startups work within a large corporation is not impossible.
 It needs difficult decisions but it’s possible.
-Letting the acquired startup to run separately as an independent company, establishing separate processes and giving autonomy to the product team within the organization, JVs (join-ventures) with 3rd party companies are some of the options at hand for a potentially successful recipe.
+Letting the acquired startup to run separately as an independent company, establishing separate processes and giving autonomy to the product team within the organisation, JVs (join-ventures) with 3rd party companies are some of the options at hand for a potentially successful recipe.
 This will be a post of its own in the future.

 Would be glad to hear your comments.